ubnpl/pytools/pdf_tools/README.md

 tools for working with PDFs
 ===========================

-pdf_analyze: read a PDF with different packages and analyze its content
+read_PDF_content: read a PDF with different packages, get content and metadata

+analyze_PDF_with_NLTK: analyze PDF content with natural language toolkit